Here’s my step-by-step guide on how to find the best editor for you and your manuscript.

 What research can I do online?

 It’s certainly not obligatory, but many editors are members of professional organisations: for example, the Editorial Freelancers Association (EFA) and ACES in the US, the Association of Freelance Editors, Proofreaders and Indexers (AFEPI) in Ireland, Editors Canada, and the Chartered Institute of Editing and Proofreading (CIEP) in the UK.
-I’m a member of more than one of these, but I’m particularly proud to be an Advanced Professional Member of the CIEP, which, thanks to their tiered membership structure, means that I’ve jumped through a lot of hoops and have had to demonstrate my skills and experience in order to be approved.
-With this comes a sense of security for all potential clients because, like all CIEP members, I abide by their Code of Conduct.
+I’m a member of more than one of these, but I’m particularly proud to be an Advanced Professional Member of the CIEP, which, thanks to their tiered membership structure, means that I’ve jumped through a lot of hoops and have had to demonstrate my skills and experience in order to be approved and upgraded.
+With this comes a sense of security for all potential clients because, like all CIEP members, I abide by their Code of Practice.
 Many of these organisations have active forums and supportive communities, so if you see a prospective editor is a member of one or more of these groups, the chances are they’re active within the editing community, and that will have numerous benefits for you too.

 Many editors have their own websites, and you can often get a feel for their personality this way.
 Professional organisations such as the CIEP also have directories, and really, you can’t go wrong if you choose someone who’s listed there.
 If you’re planning to self-publish, the Alliance of Independent Authors (ALLi) is another good source.
 Their partner members, of which I’m one, are all vetted.
 There are also several Facebook groups, such as Ask A Book Editor, where you can interact with different editors and get advice on various topics.